 Using old motion-picture terms, we call a video a "film" that normally consists of a string of individual "clips."
 The retina of the eye sends to the brain a continuous stream of electro-chemical signals about the light coming from the clips.
 The brain must constantly organize this stream of signals in a way that gives its person useful information about what is happening out there in the real (and very dangerous) world.

-Let's say the person is watching a video of a symphony concert.
+Let's say a person is watching a video of a symphony concert.
 The current clip shows 3 trombones playing.
 The brain knows the bones are usually in the right-rear of the orchestra.
 But when a new clip presents itself, the brain must say, "Where the hell am I now?
 Oh, that looks like a close-up of a flute.
 I must be on my knees in the middle of the front-center of the band."
 This task in not extremely hard because the brain already knows a lot about symphony orchestras, and the brain is somewhat relaxed because symphony orchestras rarely kill members of the audience.
 But making the transition from one clip to another does require the brain to invest energy in paying attention to "Where am I?".
 And anytime attention is devoted to "Where am I?", less energy is available to actually listen to the music.

 Now let's suppose the video the person is watching happens to be the Mahler Symphony No. 1 published in 2011 as part of the "Keeping Score" series by the San Francisco Orchestra.
 That performance lasted 53 min. and 30 seconds (53:30).
 And as you can see for yourself from the Wonk Worksheet, there were 890 clips in the video of that performance!
 That works out to be a new clip on average each 3.6 second.
 The folks making this video thought they doing something brilliant by atomizing the video into an astonishing number of tiny views.
 There are even 210 clips showing nothing but close-ups of individual instruments!
 The video does succeed in forcing you pay attention to 890 different tableaux in less than an hour.
 But at the end, you may remember little about the music and you might well feel tired rather than uplifted.